Managing Instructor Qualification Records

 Expiration: November 30, 2025 (last day of the month)

-Initial proficiency records do not expire—only Recurrent checks follow the 12-month window.
+Initial proficiency records establish authorization but do not themselves expire—only Recurrent checks and FIRCs follow the 12-month window.

 Chief vs. instructor requirements